A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Network Flow Restriction

-\end{theorem} The proof of Theorem \ref{thm:dual-bounds-are-1} relies on the fact that, after the constraints corresponding to Ohm's law are removed, the inner problem's constraint matrix is totally unimodular.
-We give a formal proof in Appendix~\ref{sec:proofs}, Section~\ref{sec:proof-dual-bounds-are-1}.
-The application of Theorem \ref{thm:dual-bounds-are-1} yields a mixed integer linear reformulation of (\ref{network-flow-single-level}):
+\end{observation} The proof of Observation \ref{obs:dual-bounds-are-1} relies on both the fact that, after the constraints corresponding to Ohm's law are removed, the inner problem's constraint matrix is totally unimodular and the fact that all the coefficients of the objective are 1.
+Note that without the latter property, our results may not hold.
+We give a formal proof of Observation \ref{obs:dual-bounds-are-1} in Appendix \ref{sec:proofs}, section \ref{sec:proof-dual-bounds-are-1}.
+The application of the observation yields a mixed integer linear reformulation of (\ref{network-flow-single-level}):

 Note that the optimal value of (\ref{network-flow-single-level-linear}) is a lower bound to that of (\ref{relay-attack-prob}).